UnifiedPush/flutter-connector/example/README.md

-# flutter_unified_push_example
+# flutter-example

-Demonstrates how to use the unified_push plugin for Flutter.
+Demonstrates how to use the unifiedpush flutter-connector plugin for Flutter.

 ## Getting Started